Miami, Fla. (Friday, April 19, 2019) –

 In order to figure out what matters to you, you’ll need to stop listening to everyone else’s version of what matters to them.
 All that does is put you on a treadmill that speeds up, faster and faster, but gets you nowhere.
 And, that’s because the problem isn’t how we achieve success, it’s how we define success.
 We can work endlessly, filing all the right check boxes of generally accepted, externally defined success, but still feel empty.
 We still feel limited.

-As an example, I was told after law school that I must follow the usual path, that of being a lawyer working in traditional law firm, following the system, putting in all the crazy hours because “that’s what’s expected and that’s what lawyers do.”
+As an example, I was told after law school that I must follow the usual path, that of being a lawyer working in traditional law firm, litigating cases that more often than not centred around money, filing motions and taking depositions and doing everything possible to prolong a conflict rather than resolve it.
+Follow the system, the partner said, put in all the crazy hours and that way you might be able to make partner.
+Why?
+Because “that’s what’s expected and that’s what lawyers do.”
 Following this path, all of the jobs that came along, were, not coincidentally, traditional conflict-based, litigation lawyer jobs.
 While knowing that this did not leave me feeling fulfilled, I tried to be the person that I knew I was not, which left me very unhappy.

 And now it is clear why: You can’t be insatiably hungry, or deeply inspired, or happily fulfilled by someone else’s goals.
 In order for your working life to feel right for you, it has to actually be right for you.
 So, here’s what that means for you: Being limitless comes not from achieving externally defined success, but achieving consonance, where what you do matches who you are (or want to be).